jaya-konduru/agent-python-behave/README.md

 * `rp_token =` your UUID (can found in your profile of Report portal)
 * `rp_launch_name =` 'Your default launch name'
 * `rp_launch_description =` 'Your default launcher description'

+Note: `behave.local.ini` file is for local using.
+Reading from it is 1st in queue.
+If it does not exist, then `behave.ini` wil be applied